RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 # Registration Metadata

-**Title**: The role of empathy in the perceptual development of intonation
+**Title**: Production, perception, and processing of prosody in second language acquisition

 **Description**: Specifically, we look at the role of empathy in the development of L2 prosody by analyzing the perception of intonation in